ambethia/recaptcha/README.md

 > Note: You can execute reCAPTCHA as many times as you'd like with different actions on the same page.

-You will need to verify each action individually with separate call to `verify_recaptcha`.
+You will need to verify each action individually with a separate call to `verify_recaptcha`.

 ```ruby
 result_a = verify_recaptcha(action: 'a')